jpark-dev/dinosaurs/README.md

 ```

-## The Challenge: Connect to an API!
+## The Challenge: Connect to an API with useEffect!

 Now that you have a basic understanding of how state and effects work, we want you to flex your creative muscles and **connect to one of the following APIs**.